Mathematics 270 Linear Algebra I

 Study Guide :: Unit 4

-Euclidean Vector Spaces: 2 , 3 and n
+Euclidean Vector Spaces: , and

 In geometry, Euclidean space encompasses the two-dimensional Euclidean plane, the three-dimensional space of Euclidean geometry, and certain other spaces.
 It is named after the ancient Greek mathematician Euclid of Alexandria.
 The term Euclidean distinguishes these spaces from other types of spaces considered in modern geometry.
 Euclidean spaces also generalize to higher dimensions.
 Classical Greek geometry defined the Euclidean plane and Euclidean three-dimensional space using certain postulates, while the other properties of these spaces were deduced as theorems.
 Geometric constructions are also used to define rational numbers.
 When algebra and mathematical analysis became developed enough, this relation became reversed, and now it is more common to define Euclidean space using Cartesian coordinates and the ideas of analytic geometry.
 This means that points of the space are specified with collections of real numbers, and geometric shapes are defined as equations and inequalities.
 This approach brings the tools of algebra and calculus to bear on questions of geometry and has the advantage that it generalizes easily to Euclidean spaces of more than three dimensions.